 Check your credit score and 5/24 with Credit Karma

-Like many, I use CreditKarma to keep an eye on my credit score, fraud, etc. But, I also use Creditkarma for a quick and free way to keep tabs on my 5/24 number ( Chase’s restrictive policy towards new accounts).
-I happened upon a new website for creditkarma and as a result the tutorial for finding new accounts has changed slightly.
+Like many, I use CreditKarma to keep an eye on my credit score, fraud, etc. But, I also use Creditkarma for a quick and free way to keep tabs on my 5/24 number ( Chase’s rule on applications).
 I thought I’d give a refresher so you can quickly and easily find your 5/24 number.

-Log in and select “view more details” on either your Transunion or your Equifax score
+Log in and see your TransUnion or your Equifax scores

-I had 4 open accounts under 2 years.
+Open accounts will populate.
+I had 2 under 24 months.
 But, remember, both open AND closed accounts affect your 5/24 status.

 Click on “View All accounts” to see your closed accounts.
 You want to focus on closed accounts in the last 2 years – starting with the most recent.

 The reason I start with the oldest card is because I never keep a card less than 1 year.
-So if I closed a card in May of 2016, the odds are that I opened that card before June of 2015 are almost 100%.
-It’s October now…or over 2 years since I would have opened the card.
+So if I closed a card in July 2018, the odds are that I opened that card before July of 2017 are almost 100%.
+So the only closed card that would affect my 5/24 in April of 2020 would be the Barclay’s card closed in Oct of 2019.
+That could potentially run off in Oct of 2020 if I opened it in September of 2018.
 If you don’t hold cards for a year ( I’d change that habit ), but I’d do a thorough search of all your closed accounts in the past 2 years.

-After expanding it, I can see that the card was opened 2/11/16 – this one puts me at 5/24.
-If I want to see what my total number is, just repeat the process until you hit the 24 month mark.
-Luckily this is the only closed account I have that would fall under 5/24.
+After expanding it, I can see that the card was opened 8/21/17 – which means I don’t have any closed cards affecting my 5/24.
+If I did…just repeat the process until you hit the 24 month mark.

 As you’ll notice…most business cards you have open do not show up on this list.
 BONUS!